First-order Newton-type Estimator for Distributed Estimation and Inference: Introduction

+We further apply the developed FONE to obtain a consistent estimator of the asymptotic variance in \eqref{eq:asy} for the purpose of inference.
+Note that the term $\A$ can be easily estimated via replacing the expectation by its sample version.
+Instead of estimating $\S^{-1}$ in \eqref{eq:asy}, our method directly estimates $\S^{-1}\w$ for any fixed unit length vector $\w$ (please see Section~\ref{sec:unitw} for more details).

-The remainder of the paper is organized as follows: In Section \ref{sec:related}, we review the related literature on recent works on distributed estimation and stochastic optimization.
-Section \ref{sec:method_DC_SGD} describes the mini-batch SGD algorithm with diverging dimension and the DC-SGD estimator.
+The remainder of the paper is organized as follows: Section \ref{sec:method_DC_SGD} describes the mini-batch SGD algorithm with diverging dimension and the DC-SGD estimator.
 We further propose FONE and distributed FONE in Section \ref{sec:fone}.
 Section \ref{sec:theory} presents the theoretical results.
-In Section \ref{sec:exp}, we demonstrate the performance of the proposed estimators by simulation experiments, followed by conclusions in Section \ref{sec:conc}.
-The proofs are provided in Appendix.
+Section \ref{sec:unitw} discusses the application of FONE to the inference problem.
+In Section \ref{sec:exp}, we demonstrate the performance of the proposed estimators by simulation experiments and real data analysis, followed by conclusions in Section \ref{sec:conc}.
+Some additional theoretical results, technical proofs and additional experimental results are provided in Appendix.